-The Power key is located on the right-hand side of your phone.
-Power on: When the phone is off, press and hold the Power key for a few seconds to turn on the phone.
+- The Power key is located on the upper, right-hand side of your phone.
+Press and hold the Power key for a few seconds to turn on your phone. - To turn off your phone, press and hold the Power key until the menu pops up, and then select Power off.